The historic sage-green cottage at Depot Village, sheltered under a hundred-year-old live oak draped in Spanish moss

 A small inn for travelers who wanted somewhere with a soul to come home to.

-4. Always
+4. Now

 The whole village from the upper deck